Why Do the Buffalo Bills and Detroit Lions Play Each Other Every Preseason?

-There were actually once two pre-season rivalries the Lions had: Cleveland and Buffalo.
+There were actually once two pre-season rivalries involving the Lions: Cleveland and Buffalo.
 The Lions and Browns once played an annual preseason game called the Great Lakes Classic and vied for the Barge Trophy.

-That Cleveland-Detroit pre-season rivalry has come to an end, with no game between the teams since 2014.
+That Cleveland-Detroit pre-season rivalry has come to an end, with no game between the teams since 2014 (editor's note: 2018 season update below).
 The Barge Trophy sits abandoned in the Cleveland Browns home office in Berea.

 However the Buffalo-Detroit preseason rivalry is alive and well.
 The teams have closed out the preseason with each other ever year since 2002.
 It's been a lopsided affair with a Lions news release stating that Detroit is